 p.s. #3 - I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Bible Project: Here is a terrific video overview of Song of Songs!
+Bible Project: Here is a terrific video overview of the book of Exodus!

 God bless, Mike